Roboy/DartTracker/README.md

 ## Environment Setup

 Build the repository in order to have the files needed in the following steps (adapt paths).
+The build directive enables easier debugging when working with the built

 	cd /path/to/DartTracker/
-	catkin_make
+	catkin_make -DCMAKE_BUILD_TYPE=Debug

 Source the environment (adapt the path) and add the uvcvideo to the kernel: